DandDsRTT/rtt-library/README.md

 * meantone's mapping \[⟨1 0 -4] ⟨0 1 4]⟩ is input as `{{{1, 0, -4}, {0, 1, 4}}, "mapping"}`
 * 12-ET's comma-basis ⟨\[4 -4 1⟩ \[-7 0 3⟩] is input as `{{{4, -4, 1}, {-7, 0, 3}}, "comma-basis"}`

 These structures open with three braces (`{`), which Wolfram Language uses for lists.
 The outermost list is an ordered pair of a matrix and a variance.
 The matrix in turn is a list of lists, so that accounts for the other two braces.
 The variance is a string which tells whether the inner lists of the matrix are vectors or covectors.

-Valid variance values that indicate covectors:
+Valid variance strings for covariant matrices:
 * `"co"`
 * `"covector"`
 * `"covariant"`